blindFS/vim-taskwarrior/README.md

 _a vim interface for [Taskwarrior](https://taskwarrior.org)_

-vim-taskwarrior is a vim plugin that extends Taskwarrior with an interactive interface.
+[taskwarrior.vim](https://github.com/xarthurx/taskwarrior.vim) is a vim plugin that extends Taskwarrior with an interactive interface.
 It features a rich set of mappings and commands, is easy to customize, and makes adding, modifying, sorting, reporting and marking done, fast, easy and fun!